Aceinna/docs_openrtk/tutorial/DataAcquisition.rst

 sensor data.
 Sensor drivers and calibration steps are handled without the need for additional effort.

-*TaskDataAcqusition* calls the routines that acquire sensor data, filters it, and applies calibration.
+*TaskDataAcqusition* calls the routines that acquire sensor measurements, filters the data, and applies calibration.
 After these steps are complete, the task calls the following function:

 ::